halkyonio/operator/README.md

 ## Pre-requisites

-In order to use the Halkyon Operator and the CRs, the [Tekton Pipelines](https://tekton.dev/) and [KubeDB](http://kubedb.com) Operators need to be installed on the cluster.
+In order to use the Halkyon Operator and the CRs, the [Tekton Pipelines](https://tekton.dev/) operator needs to be installed on the cluster.
+Capabilities might have additional requirements.
+For example, the [KubeDB](http://kubedb.com) operator is required for the `kubedb-capability` plugin.
 We assume that you have installed a cluster with Kubernetes version equals to 1.13 or newer.

 ### Local cluster using `minikube`